elementary/website/docs/code/getting-started.md

 # The Build System {#the-build-system}

 The next thing we need is a build system.
-The build system that we're going to be using is called [CMake](http://www.cmake.org).
-We already installed the `cmake` program at the beginning of this book when we got the build dependencies for Granite Demo.
-What we're going to do in this step is create the files that tell Cmake how to install your program.
-This includes all the rules for building your source code as well as correctly installing your .desktop file and the binary app that results from the build process.
+The build system that we're going to be using is called [Meson](http://mesonbuild.com/).
+We already installed the `meson` program at the beginning of this book when we installed `elementary-sdk`.
+What we're going to do in this step is create the files that tell Meson how to install your program.
+This includes all the rules for building your source code as well as correctly installing your .desktop and appdata files and the binary app that results from the build process.

-Create a new file in your project's root folder called "CMakeLists.txt".
-Since this file is a bit long, we've included some comments along the way to explain each section.
+Create a new file in your project's root folder called "meson.build".
+We've included some comments along the way to explain what each section does.
 You don't have to copy those, but type the rest into that file:

-        # project name
+        # project name and programming language
-        project (com.github.yourusername.yourrepositoryname)

-        # the oldest stable cmake version we support
-        cmake_minimum_required (VERSION 2.6)

-        # tell cmake where its modules can be found in our project directory
-        list (APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/cmake)
-        list (APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/cmake/src)

-        # where we install data directory (if we have any)
-        set (DATADIR "${CMAKE_INSTALL_PREFIX}/share")

-        # what to call that directory where we install data too
-        set (PKGDATADIR "${DATADIR}/com.github.yourusername.yourrepositoryname")

-        set (EXEC_NAME "com.github.yourusername.yourrepositoryname")
-        set (RELEASE_NAME "A hello world.")
-        set (VERSION "0.1")
-        set (VERSION_INFO "whats up world")

-        # we're about to use pkgconfig to make sure dependencies are installed so let's find pkgconfig first
-        find_package(PkgConfig)

-        # now let's actually check for the required dependencies
-        pkg_check_modules(DEPS REQUIRED gtk+-3.0)

-        add_definitions(${DEPS_CFLAGS})
-        link_libraries(${DEPS_LIBRARIES})
-        link_directories(${DEPS_LIBRARY_DIRS})

-        # make sure we have vala
-        find_package(Vala REQUIRED)
-        # make sure we use vala
-        include(ValaVersion)
-        # make sure it's the desired version of vala
-        ensure_vala_version("0.16" MINIMUM)
+        project('com.github.yourusername.yourrepositoryname', 'vala', 'c')

-        # files we want to compile
+        # Create a new executable, list the files we want to compile, list the dependencies we need, and install
-        include(ValaPrecompile)
-        vala_precompile(VALA_C ${EXEC_NAME}
-            src/hello-again.vala

-        # tell what libraries to use when compiling
-        PACKAGES
-            gtk+-3.0
+        executable(
+            meson.project_name(),
+            'src/Application.vala',
+            dependencies: [
+                dependency('gtk+-3.0')
+            ],
+            install: true
         )

-        # tell cmake what to call the executable we just made
-        add_executable(${EXEC_NAME} ${VALA_C})

-        # install the binaries we just made
-        install (TARGETS ${EXEC_NAME} RUNTIME DESTINATION bin)

-        # install our .desktop file so the Applications Menu will see it
+        #Install our .desktop file
-        install (FILES ${CMAKE_CURRENT_SOURCE_DIR}/data/com.github.yourusername.yourrepositoryname.desktop DESTINATION ${DATADIR}/applications/)

-        # install our .appdata.xml file so AppCenter will see it
-        install (FILES ${CMAKE_CURRENT_SOURCE_DIR}/data/com.github.yourusername.yourrepositoryname.appdata.xml DESTINATION ${DATADIR}/metainfo/)
+        install_data(
+            meson.project_name() + '.desktop',
+            install_dir : join_paths(get_option('datadir'), 'applications'
+        )

+        #Install our .appdata file
+        install_data(
+            meson.project_name() + '.appdata.xml',
+            join_paths(get_option('datadir'), 'metainfo'
+        )

 And you're done!
 Your app now has a real build system.
 Don't forget to add these files to `git` and push to GitHub.
 This is a major milestone in your app's development!

-## Building and Installing with CMake {#building-and-installing-with-cmake}
+## Building and Installing with Meson {#building-and-installing-with-meson}

 Now that we have a build system, let's try it out:

-1. Create a new folder in your project's root folder called "build"

-2. Change into this directory in terminal and execute the following command:
+1. Configure the build directory using Meson:

     ```bash
-    cmake -DCMAKE_INSTALL_PREFIX=/usr ../
+    meson build --prefix=/usr
     ```

-    This command tells cmake to get ready to build our app using the prefix "/usr".
-The `cmake` command defaults to installing our app locally, but we want to install our app for all users on the computer.
+    This command tells Meson to get ready to build our app using the prefix "/usr" and that we want to build our app in a clean directory called "build".
+The `meson` command defaults to installing our app locally, but we want to install our app for all users on the computer.

-3. Build your app with `make` and if successful install it with `sudo make install`:
+2. Change into the build directory and use `ninja` to build.
+Then, if the build is successful, install with `sudo ninja install`:

     ```bash
-    make
+    cd build
+    ninja
-    sudo make install
+    sudo ninja install
     ```

 If all went well, you should now be able to open your app from the Applications Menu and pin it to the Dock.
 If you were about to add the "build" folder to your `git` repository and push it, stop!
 This binary was built for your computer and we don't want to redistribute it.
 In fact, we built your app in a separate folder like this so that we can easily delete or ignore the "build" folder and it won't mess up our app's source code.

-We'll revisit CMake again later to add some more complicated behavior, but for now this is all you need to know to give your app a proper build system.
-If you want to explore CMake a little more on your own, you can always check out [CMake's documentation](http://www.cmake.org/cmake/help/documentation.html).
+We'll revisit Meson again later to add some more complicated behavior, but for now this is all you need to know to give your app a proper build system.
+If you want to explore Meson a little more on your own, you can always check out [Meson's documentation](http://mesonbuild.com/Manual.html).

 ## Review {#the-build-system-review}
 Let's review all we've learned to do: